HITB-CyberWeek/proctf-2021/writeups/cells/Readme.md

 There was no intended bugs on site, all values were filtered.
 Intended way of solution is next
-1. Inter any random symbol on search field.
+1. Enter any random symbol on search field.
 Download all user's cell-programs
 2. Run cell-program in virtual machine.
+Build execution trace.
-Build execution trace of Participants must reverse their cells.elf file to find, how to build execution trace of cell-program.
+    Participants must reverse their cells.elf file to find, how to build execution trace of cell-program.
 As I have tracing mode, so I use it to get sequence of commands which receives key_flow from password.
 Also extrace bytes of encoded_flag.
 It lies right after our password